oracle/oci-ansible-modules/docs/modules/oci_region_facts_module.rst

 Synopsis
 --------
+- Fetches details about one or multiple Region resources in Oracle Cloud Infrastructure
-- This module retrieves details about all Regions offered by Oracle Cloud Infrastructure.
+- Lists all the regions offered by Oracle Cloud Infrastructure.